Life altering lessons learned from four very different people brought together under one roof…

 I always thought it would be interesting to stay in a place like this, but I didn’t quite understand how much it would push me to question societal norms, my own personal morals, and how to handle ethical grey areas in general… such as writing this post.
 I am aware that the people I meet may read what I write about my experiences with them and I sometimes fear that by writing in a completely open and honest manner that I may exploit them, hurt their feelings, or bring to surface matters that they hadn’t considered.
 However on the other end of the scale I feel I am not doing anyone any justice by not sharing these experiences and the insights I have gained through them- after all that is the entire point of writing about my travels isn’t it?

-The first individual I got close to here taught me that society is way to strict in the way it judges and penalizes people.
+The first individual I grew close to here taught me that society is way to strict in the way it judges and penalizes people.
 This is something I already knew but to see it first hand definitely made a lasting impression.
 He did not mean to teach me this.
 In fact, he meant to teach me just about everything else in the world.
 Technology, auto mechanics, cannabis operations, food sourcing, machinery, medicinal herbs, the origin of coffee, the corruption in corporate business.
 The man is an absolute genius; undoubtedly one of the smartest people I have ever met.
 He was unforgivably kind, giving, and resourceful beyond a doubt.
 Put this man in charge of ANYTHING and it will thrive.
 And I’m sure he will find a way to improve the world around him in the process.

 So why doesn’t he run some sort of world-altering operation by now?
 Or I mean heck, why not let the man be president?
 Well, he was a victim of identity fraud.
 Someone else did a crime and he now pays the consequences, as do the rest of us.
 Yet his spirit?
 Not crushed in the least.
 He does not play the victim role in the slightest.
 He still remains to be confidently himself, and uses his resourcefulness to get by.
 If only our society cared to work out the kinks in the legal system instead of just letting individuals such as him fall through the cracks.
 He is not the first I have met in this scenario and I’m sure he will not be the last, but he sure is the one that sticks out the most to me.

 The next individual here taught me, unknowingly again, to push past your limitations and to be comfortable in your own skin.
 Some people view having differences as a negative, and some people view it as an opportunity.
 This individual took the latter.
 This person had a pretty persistent stutter.
 The science behind this is that when some people hear themselves speak, their brains interpret the words coming in at the wrong speed.
 This throws them off, and messes with their ability to generate speech.
 Not the most scientific version of the explanation, but you get the gist.
 So this man brings a phone technology to people with this same interpreting difference that allows them to hear a version of someone else’s speech at the appropriately slowed down frequency to inhibit the process that causes the stutter.
-Now say someone has difficulty working doing office or maybe sales type of work.
-They can now go about their work confidently.
+So someone having difficulty working in an office or doing sales type of work. can now go about their work confidently.
 Finding a way to bring ease to others living life with the same circumstances as you is a really inspirational choice and its a career that I’m sure makes you feel good every single day.

 And it seemed to do just that.
 Though he was analytic and very particular, he was always bright and jolly.
 He would jump out of bed every day eager to get going, which typically started with a birdwatching hike with Sarge, the house dog.
 He always looked super nifty decked out in what can be most closely described as a laid back version of the old wild west saloon clothing.

 As for how he inadvertently taught me to be comfortable in my own skin, well that’s a story in and of itself.
 We went to see an interpretive theater and dance show at an alternative study university in the area.
 Our mode of transportation?
 Tandem bike.
 When I casually informed him it was my first time on a tandem, and I actually have only ridden a bicycle once in the past ten or so years, he wanted to take every precaution to make sure I felt safe.
-So now picture me pulling up into this alternative university swarmed with cool hipster art types full speed on a tandem in helmet, reflective orange and yellow vest, flashing red reflector light hooked to the back of my jeans, and fancy new age looking shoes with clips in the bottom to lock into the pedals that click like game pieces when you walk on the pavement and leave you slipping and sliding on the tile floor inside.
+So now picture me pulling up into this alternative university swarmed with cool hipster art types full speed on a tandem in helmet, reflective orange and yellow vest, flashing red reflector light hooked to the back of my jeans, and fancy new age looking shoes with clips on the bottom to lock into the pedals that click like game pieces when you walk on the pavement and leave you slipping and sliding on the tile floor inside.
 For those readers that don’t personally know me, I can be very awkward in public.
-Those who know me are dying laughing picturing me in this scenario right now.
+Those who do know me are dying laughing picturing me in this scenario right now.
 It gets better.
-Even I couldn’t help but laugh at myself when he had to hop off and run the bike, with me attached, across the street at an intersection and a stoner looking kid yells out the car window “hey man, it usually works better when you ride it”.
+Even I couldn’t help but laugh at myself when he had to hop off and run the bike, with me attached, across the street at an intersection and a stoner looking kid yells out the car window “Hey man, it usually works better when you ride it”.

 But it was so fun zooming down the hills and somehow managing to just barely stay up right around the tight corners of the backwoods path we took.
 Beautiful landscapes of trees, stone formations, and the rushing creek zoomed by as my legs were swung round and round at serious speed with absolutely no control from me.
-The fun highly outweighed the minuscule amount of irrational embarrassment that was associated the situation, which is usually the case in life.
+The fun highly outweighed the minuscule amount of irrational embarrassment that was associated with the situation, which is usually the case in life.